Kiyoshika/terminal-markup-language/tmlspec-0.0.5.md

 ## Input
 **Tag Name:** `<input>`

 **Description:** Get input from a user and pass it to a callback.
-Click anywhere in the input box to start typing.
+Blocks input (making the renderer wait until user submits.)
+If text box is highlighted, user can press space to start typing and enter to submit.

 **Attributes:**
 * (required) `callback` - function name to call when user submits. callback function must take a single `string` argument